lynnlangit/Hello-AWS-Data-Services/0a_aws_setup/README.md

     - Download the AWS SDK for your language

 - Use 3rd party client
-    - For SQL - can use MySQLWorkbench (for RDS)
+    - For RDS SQL
+        - can use MySQLWorkbench (for RDS Aroura, MySQL)
+        - can use SQLOperationsStudio (for RDS SQL Server)
     - For multiple database - can use trial version of Navicat